Asian black bear: Conservation

 Asian black bears occur as an infrequent species in the Red Data Book of Russia, thus falling under special protection and hunting is prohibited.
 There is currently a strong movement to legalize the hunting of Russian black bears, which is supported by most of the local scientific community.

 As of January 30, 1989, Taiwan's Formosan black bears have been listed as an endangered species under the Natural and Cultural Heritage Act on, and was later listed as a Conserved Species Category I.

 The Vietnamese government issued Decision 276/QD, 276/1989, which prohibits the hunting and exporting of Asian black bears.
 The Red Book of Vietnam lists Vietnamese black bears as endangered.

 The Korean Government designated the Asian black bear as Natural Monument No. 329 and it is considered an extinction crisis.
 At the present time, the Endangered Species Restoration Center of Korea National Park Service is going through species restoration business.

+The Asiatic black bear and the subspecies Baluchistan black bear have been classified as vulnerable since 1979 and critically endangered since 1996 in Pakistan, respectively, on the IUCN Red List.
+Additionally, they are both listed in Appendix I of the Convention on the International Trade of Endangered Species.
+Currently, numerous studies focusing on the use of advanced technological tools—such as modern cameras, GIS applications, and ecological modelling —as well as the administration of questionnaires in various villages where the Asiatic black bear has come into conflict with local communities, have helped to identify and design new strategies for bear's conservation.